newville/wxmplot/doc/overview.rst

 The **Colors and Line Properties** tab of the *Plot Configuration Window* allows the user to configure the basic colors for the plot.
 This includes setting the plotting theme.
-Selecting any of the available themes (there are more than 25 themes available, about half of them derived from the set of themes from Seaborn) will reset all the default colors for the plot components and for each line trace, and many of the resource settings of `matplotlib`.
+Selecting any of the available themes (there are more than 25 themes available, about half of them derived from Seaborn) will reset all the default colors for the plot components and for each line trace, and many of the resource settings of `matplotlib`.
 The themes and their color selections are carefully chosen to make pleasing and informative color choices, some with special attention to color-blindness.

-Aside from the theme choices, the user can change the colors for Text, Grid, Background, and Outer Frame, and also select whether the Grid is shown, whether the Legend is Shown, and Whether the Top and Right Axes Spines are shown.
+Aside from the theme choices, the user can change the colors for Text, Grid, Background, and Outer Frame, and also select whether the Grid is shown, whether the Legend is Shown, and whether the Top and Right Axes Spines are shown.
 In addition, the user can set the any of the following attributes for each trace: the label, color, line style, line width, symbol to use for a marker, marker size, z-order, and join style for each trace drawn.
-Starting from the decent default values from the pre-defined themes, this gives complete control of the plot display to the user.
+Starting from the decent default values from the pre-defined themes, this gives the user complete control of the plot display.

 .. image:: images/PlotConfig_LineProps.png
    :width: 95 %